ElDuderino/ElDuderino/README.md

 # ElDuderino

-I perform R&D and product development of IoT software and cloud platform.
+I perform R&D and product development of AI Enabled IoT products and cloud platform.
 I have a keen interest in AI applications for sensors.
-I develop the Aretas IoT cloud platform.

 ### Working With Daily: